anand-kashyap/online-fashion-store/Readme.md

 --todo--
-signup
+signup --done
-role specify for admin/user in db and code user dashboard add products from admin + sales management add categories from admin
+role specify for admin/user in db and code --done user dashboard add products from admin + sales management add categories from admin